 How to Create Fashion Design Sketches for Your Clothing Line

-Perhaps the most exciting part of starting a clothing line is deciding how your fashion design sketches are going to look.
+Perhaps the most exciting part of starting a clothing line is deciding how your fashion design sketches will look.
 Fashion design is all about taking inspiration from your own style perspective and combining it with the needs of your target market.
-You want to create clothing designs that will intrigue customers not only to buy your products now, but to come back every season.
+You want to create clothing designs that will intrigue customers to buy your products now and come back every season.

 The foundation for successfully designing a line is having sleek, high-quality fashion design sketches that can be easily translated into pieces of clothing.
 To do this, you need to learn the process of sketching fashion flats digitally and by hand.
-You’ll also need to find a production company that can help take your drawings from sketch pad to clothes hanger.
+You’ll also need to find a production company to help take your drawings from sketch pads to clothing hangers.
 This guide will get you ready to start sketching the fashion line of your dreams.

 The Importance of Fashion Sketches

-Creating a professional-looking sketch gives you and your production house a better idea of what types of materials to use and where modifications must be made in order for the garment to fit properly.
+Creating a professional-looking sketch gives you and your production house a better idea of what types of materials to use.

 Here are the essential parts of creating a hand-drawn fashion design sketch that can be used as a template for putting your creations together.